 Do I need to bring my computer?
 Will I have internet access?

 We strongly encourage participants to bring a tablet or laptop.
 All session materials will be available electronically.
 Wireless internet is available while you are a guest at Notre Dame.

 Can you tell me more about the pre-conference retreat?

-The pre-conference retreat will be on the Thursday afternoon preceding the conference at the conference location.
+The pre-conference retreat will be on the Wednesday afternoon preceding the conference at the conference location.
 It will be a great afternoon of reflection on spirituality and sport, and will provide participants with an opportunity for reflection, community building, and prayer.
-To learn more, click here.

 Is there an Online viewing option?

 We're so glad you asked.
 Are you interested in the Conference but simply can't make the trip out to Northern Indiana?
-We understand, and while we are sad that you'll miss the networking and community of the Conference, we offer an online streaming option for $300.
-The streaming will cover plenary conference sessions on both Friday and Saturday.
-Streaming is not an option for the retreat, for those being certified as trainers, or for those seeking CEU credits.
+We understand, and while we are sad that you'll miss the networking and community of the Conference, we have offered an online streaming option for select sessions in years past.
+Not all sessions are included and more information about the schedule and pricing will be available in May ahead of the conference.